 The Latvian MOH has identified its health concerns and built a case for reforms.
-It has a body highly analytical substantial of information regarding the national and regional situation and many examples and comparisons regarding the experience of other countries that have reformed their health Toward this end, the analysis systems. adopted under this RAS program has presented an array of approaches and options for consideration to assist the Ministry of Health and NHS to develop and implement the Latvian health reform model.
+It has a substantial body of highly analytical information regarding the national and regional situation and many examples and comparisons regarding the experience of other countries that have reformed their health systems.
+Toward this end, the analysis adopted under this RAS program has presented an array of approaches and options for consideration to assist the Ministry of Health and NHS to develop and implement the Latvian health reform model.